bela333/blog/_posts/2024-01-29-ambisonic.md

 -->

-In order to record Ambisonic audio, we need to configure OpenAL, the audio library that Minecraft uses.
+To record Ambisonic audio, we need to configure OpenAL, the audio library that Minecraft uses.

 The easiest way to do this is to use the OpenAL Soft configurator.
 Download the [latest OpenAL Soft release](https://www.openal-soft.org/#download).
 Open `alsoft-config\alsoft-config.exe`.